 Mandatory Attendance Age & Exceptions: All children who are or will turn six years old before January 1st of the current school year are of mandatory attendance age.
 Children who have not turned eighteen years of age are of mandatory attendance age.
 This policy does not apply when attendance is made impossible or impracticable by severe weather conditions or by the mental or physical illness of the student or a child whom the student is parenting.
-This policy does not apply when temporary illness or severe weather conditions make attendance impossible or impracticable.
 A child who will not reach age 7 before January 1st of the current school year may be excused from mandatory attendance if the child's parent or guardian completes an affidavit affirming that alternative educational arrangements have been made for the child.

-Discontinuing Enrollment - 5 Year Old Students: The person seeking to discontinue the enrollment of a student who will not reach six years of age prior to January 1 of the current school year shall submit a signed, written request and to the superintendent using the form which is attached to this policy.
+Discontinuing Enrollment - 5-Year-Old Students: The person seeking to discontinue the enrollment of a student who will not reach six years of age prior to January 1 of the current school year shall submit a signed, written request and to the superintendent using the form which is attached to this policy.
 The school district may request written verification or documentation that the person signing the form has legal or actual charge or control of the student.
 The school district shall discontinue the enrollment of any student who satisfies these requirements.
 Any student whose enrollment is discontinued under this subsection shall not be eligible to reenroll in this school district until the beginning of the following school year unless otherwise required by law.

-Discontinuing Enrollment - 16-17 Year Old Students: Only children who are at least 16 years of age may discontinue their enrollment from the district.
+Discontinuing Enrollment - 16- and 17-Year-Old Students: Only children who are at least 16 years of age may discontinue their enrollment from the district.
 The person seeking to discontinue the child's enrollment shall submit a signed, written request and submit it to the superintendent using the form which is attached to this policy.
 The district will follow the procedures outlined on the attached form in considering requests to discontinue enrollment.